 There are easy and proven ways you can use when you prepare and deliver persuasive speeches to anyone anywhere.

 In this guide, I will share with you insights on persuasive speaking.
 You will learn how to prepare, rehearse, and deliver speeches that move people to do what’s best for them.

 The most common definition of a persuasive speech is that it is a speech intended to convince or persuade people to believe a particular point of view.
-This is a simple definition.
-Because if we were to consider most speeches, we would find that most of them intend to make people believe a particular point of view.
-But based on our experiences, most of them are not persuasive speeches.
+This definition is not enough.

-Persuasive speeches do more than advertising a product.
+Persuasive speeches do more than advertise a product.
 These speeches are more than educating people that one product is cheaper or better than others.